DataDog/documentation/content/en/continuous_integration/guides/identify_highest_impact_jobs_with_critical_path.md

 <div class="alert alert-info">Are you interested in critical path and your CI provider is not supported yet?
 Fill out this form.</div>

-Filtering CI Jobs on the Critical Path is available for the following CI Providers:
+Filtering and Exclusive Time computation of CI Jobs on the Critical Path is available for the following CI Providers:
 * [GitLab][3]

-Note that this applies only to filtering CI Jobs on the critical path.
 You can still [highlight which CI Jobs are on the critical path][4] using the Pipeline Execution detail view across all CI providers.

 ## Identify the CI Jobs to improve your CI Pipeline

 ### Using the facet

-You can use the facet `@ci.on_critical_path` to identify which CI Jobs are on the critical path in your CI Pipelines.
-Using that facet, you can create your custom dashboards and notebooks for your needs.
+You can use the facet `@ci.on_critical_path` and `@ci.critical_path.exclusive_time` to identify which CI Jobs are on the critical path in your CI Pipelines.
+Using those facets, you can create your custom dashboards and notebooks for your needs.

-{{< img src="continuous_integration/critical_path_facet.png" alt="Filter using critical path facet" width="90%">}}
+{{< img src="continuous_integration/critical_path_facets.png" alt="Filter using critical path facets" width="90%">}}

 Notice that the facet is only available using the `ci_level:job` in your queries, as it's a tag added only to the CI Job level.